Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: RELATED WORK

-What's more, in real word human behavior and personality are always evolving over time, which presents a substantial challenge for agent simulation.
-A realistic approach to representing this changing process is dynamic personality, which considers the variability of personality traits on the basis of changes at the corresponding personality levels.
+Moreover, human behavior and personality always evolve in the real world, which presents a substantial challenge for agent simulation.
+A realistic approach to this changing process is dynamic personality, which considers the variability of personality traits based on changes at the corresponding personality levels.
 In early research, some works used discontinuous personality update models to achieve the purpose of personality evolution, and some works dynamically simulated personality through the establishment of fuzzy logic agents.
 These works, trained on traditional models and primarily utilizing a parametric approach to control personality traits, are often constrained by the number of parameters.
-This limitation results in a lack of realism in the process of agent personality changes.
+This limitation results in a lack of realism in agent personality changes.
 At the same time, different parameter change processes are often directly inferred by the AI model, lacking an interpretive description of the intermediate process, and observers cannot intuitively understand the reasons for character personality changes.
-As for current work discussing generative model-based agents, they only simulate static personality at a specific time point and have not yet simulated dynamic personality agents that evolve over time.
+As for current work discussing generative model-based agents, they only simulate static personality at a specific time point and have not yet simulated dynamic personality agents that evolve.